mbagg4152/protein-flavonoid-thesis-project/README.md

 These objects contain data from the PDB structure files themselves, not just simple lines.
 Each `Struct` contains specific  information such as PDB ID, classification, a list of `Records`, associated organisms, EC numbers, etc.

 ### `Atom`
+This object contains information from ATOM/HETATM records and are made using a subset of the information from the `Record` objects.
+These are used in order to better manage and maintain the information for each atom that is used in de

 ### `Plane`